kragen/dernocua/text/parson-rpn.md

 * $n decimal integer with no sign
 * $r either carriage return, linefeed, or carriage return and then linefeed
 * $R the rest of the line: /.*/ $r
-* $x hexadecimal integer with no sign and no 0x
+* $x hexadecimal digit
 * $f possibly signed decimal floating-point number
-* $s C-style double-quoted string with \-escaping of doublequotes and \\
+* $c C-style double-quoted string with \-escaping of doublequotes and \\
 * $e Elisp-style double-quoted string with \-escaping and possible embedded newlines
 * $q SQL-style apostrophe-quoted string with doubling of embedded apostrophes
 * $# comment to end of line introduced with #
+* $^ ASCII control characters in general, including carriage returns, newlines, tab, and delete, but not including the ISO-8859-1 control characters after delete, the other Unicode control characters like ZWNJ, or space (ASCII 32)

 Such an arsenal of preloaded ammunition allows us to reduce the above expression grammar to 62 characters, about 25%: